KremzeeqOrg/fruit-project-api-scraper/README.md

 1. In AWS, setup AWS SSM Parameter with config for scraping a target api.
 Also, setup any target AWS Dynamo DB tables, with a specification for the hash key.
 Please see [here](#Setting up AWS SSM Parameter for target API) for more info on this.

-2. Review the API Mapping Config [here](#Updating API Mapping Config).
-If the `api_name` is not listed for your target API, you will need to update thsi config.
+2. Review the API Mapping Config [here](#updating-api-mapping-config).
+If the `api_name` is not listed for your target API, you will need to update this config.

 3. Setup and activate a virtual Python environment and run `pip install -r requirements.txt` in the `src` directory